 4. Proximity to student transit

 Where you create a student housing development is just as important as its design.
 While many college students have cars, parking is often sparse on college campuses.
 So, students rely on campus bus and shuttle systems to get to and from campus.
+You must take this into account and create an inclusive architecture plan.

 When planning a student housing development, you must plan for the property to be on or near a shuttle route.
 Alternatively, if your student apartment isn’t on a shuttle route, you can opt to provide a private shuttle for your residents.